pkuzan/aws-basics/lab/aws-basics.md

 * Click on `aws-basics-lab-key-pair.pem`
 * Click download
    * On a Mac or Linux download to ~/.ssh
+   * A Mac may rename the file to as it downloads to`aws-basics-lab-key-pair.cer`.
+You can leave is as .cer or rename it .pem.

 #### Windows Only
 #####  Install Putty